watchernyu/ubuntu-nyu-cims-printing/README.md

 Then if asks you to choose model for driver, choose "PostScript" on the left panel, and "Generic PostScript Printer Foomatic/PostScript [en] (recommended)".
 Click forward.

 Pick names and optional description, you should be all set.
+You can now print from anywhere on NYU campus to that printer.

+Note that if you want to print from outside NYU on that printer, you need to first connect to NYU VPN.
+I also have a short guide on that.

+Note I'm not a printer expert, if you figured out a better way to do this please open an issue thank you!